swiftlang/swift-evolution/proposals/NNNN-pointer-family-initialization-improvements.md

 ## Introduction

 The types in the `UnsafeMutablePointer` family typically require manual management of memory allocations, including the management of their initialization state.
+Unfortunately, not every relevant type in the family has the necessary functionality to fully manage the initialization state of the memory it represents.
 The states involved are, after allocation:

 1. Unbound and uninitialized (as returned from `UnsafeMutableRawPointer.allocate()`)
 2. Bound to a type, and uninitialized (as returned from `UnsafeMutablePointer<T>.allocate()`)